Table of Contents

 Pituitary adenomas are the most common cause of central hypothyroidism.

-Clinical features are similar to the primary hypothyroidism with coexisting excess or deficiencies of other pituitary hormones.
+Clinical features are similar to primary hypothyroidism with coexisting excesses or deficiencies of other pituitary hormones.

 Thyroid function tests show:

 Serum TSH may be low, normal, or even slightly elevated (up to about 10 mIU/L) in some patients because of reduced biological activity with normal immunoactivity (due to abnormal glycosylation of TSH subunits).